CodeReviewDAO/dxd_codereview/Reviews/337 -  Royal web wallet and casper connector/1- Development/README.md

  There is a lack of documentation at several levels :
 - There is no detailed documentation describing the project, its purpose and its main features
 - It's hard to understand and to use the "configure variables" part in the README file
-- There is no documentation on unit tests and  how to run them
+- There is no documentation on unit tests and on how to run them
 - There is no documentation on the errors that can occur while running and testing the application and how to troubleshoot them.
-- There is  no step-by-step usage documentation on the webapp : how it works, what is a Supervisor, etc.
+- There is  no step-by-step usage documentation on the application : how it works, what is a Supervisor, etc.

 Requirement | Finding
 ------------ | -------------